dhanugupta/recipedia/README.md

 package.json - package info for tutorial project <br>

+## Mongo Database Change

+Testing purpose you can use this Mongoose Connection:mongodb://recipe:recipe@dbh08.mongolab.com:27087/recipe

 ## Usage

 Recipe Database as an example for REST API: <br>
 Testing the API using cURL<br>